IMirandaM/BiVLC/README.md

 #### BiVLC

-To create BiVLC we relied on SugarCrepe negative captions and created 4 images for each caption with SD-XL model.
+To create BiVLC we relied on SugarCrepe negative captions and created 4 images for each caption with SDXL-DPO model.
 Then, through two phases of crowdsourcing, we kept the best images (see dataset curation section).

 ```python
 accelerate launch --num_processes=4 src/BiVLC_Generation/BiVLC_img_generation.py